Best camera phones in 2024

 (Image credit: Tom's Guide)

-The iPhone 16 Pro and iPhone 16 Pro Max have matching camera setups, so find out how those cameras perform in our iPhone 16 Pro Max vs. Galaxy S24 Ultra and iPhone 16 Pro Max vs. Pixel 9 Pro XL camera face-offs.
+The iPhone 16 Pro and iPhone 16 Pro Max have matching camera setups, so find out how those cameras perform in my iPhone 16 Pro Max vs. Galaxy S24 Ultra and iPhone 16 Pro Max vs. Pixel 9 Pro XL camera face-offs.

 Point to a camera on the back of the iPhone 16 Pro, and Apple has improved it.
 The biggest change is to the telephoto lens, which now matches the tetraprism design and 5x optical zoom added to last year's iPhone 15 Pro Max model.
 But the main camera on the iPhone 16 Pro is now a faster Fusion camera while the ultrawide lens gets an upgraded 48MP sensor.

 Having good specs on paper is one thing, but the iPhone 16 Pro delivered great results in our hands-on testing, with brighter and more detailed action shots, colors that looked more natural in images shot by the ultrawide lens and some of the best low-light photos we've seen.
-Zooms look better, too, even if the Galaxy S24 Ultra continues to deliver the best close-ups of any phone we've tested.
+Zooms look better, too, even if the Galaxy S24 Ultra continues to deliver the best close-ups of any phone I've tested.

-A Camera Control button on the side of the iPHone 16 Pro makes it easy to launch the camera, snap photos and even control different modes without have to use any on-screen controls.
+A Camera Control button on the side of the iPhone 16 Pro makes it easy to launch the camera, snap photos and even control different modes without have to use any on-screen controls.
 It's a useful addition, though it will take some getting used to.
 When it's time to study your pictures, the iPhone 16 Pro offers a bigger 6.3-inch screen to view them on.
 The arrival of Apple Intelligence later this year introduces a Photo Clean Up tool that matches a similar feature on the latest Pixel phones, though we find Google's version to be a little more polished.

 The iPhone 16 Pro Max duplicates the standard Pro's camera setup and its features, including improved video shooting capabilities that let you 4K 120fps slow-motion video.
 But the iPhone 16 Pro Max also costs $200 more than the iPhone 16 Pro.
 Given that the photo experiences are so similar, we think camera buffs should go for the Pro and pocket the savings, though it you prefer the bigger screen for viewing your photos, you'd get a similar experience with the Pro Max.